Analyzing the Roles of Language and Vision in Learning from Limited Data: Exploring the Space of Cognitive Architectures

 The question of what roles language and vision play in learning from limited data about the visual world around us can be framed as a question about {\em cognitive architectures}.
 Cognitive architectures provide both a theoretical structure for understanding the components of complex cognitive systems and a practical framework for implementing computational models.
 First introduced in \citet{newell1972human}, they have since been used as the basis for models of human cognition, such as in \citet{anderson2013architecture}.
 More recently, researchers have looked to apply cognitive architectures to systems based upon LLMs \citep{sumers2023cognitive,sun2024can} as a way to better understand, design, and compare the assumptions in these systems.

-We can use the cognitive architecture approach to delineate the different components that contribute to learning to solve a new visual recognition problem. \figref{fig:cog_arch} shows a simple architecture for solving this problem.
-It identifies four important elements of learning visual understanding from limited data, three of which are components of the model: \textbf{vision} abilities, prior \textbf{knowledge}, and \textbf{reasoning}.
-The fourth is relevant training examples.
+We can use the cognitive architecture approach to hypothesize the \textit{abstract} components that contribute to learning to solve a new visual recognition problem. \figref{fig:cog_arch} shows a simple architecture for accomplishing this.
+It identifies four important components of learning visual understanding from limited data, three of which are internal to the model: \textbf{visual processing}, prior \textbf{knowledge}, and \textbf{reasoning}.
+The fourth is relevant training \textbf{examples}.
 Both humans and \textbf{V}LMs can be analyzed in terms of this architecture.
-In \textbf{V}LMs, the image model provides vision and some knowledge about visual regularities and patterns, and the LLM provides reasoning and a majority of the knowledge through its absorption of factual data.
+In \textbf{V}LMs, the image model provides visual processing, knowledge is the stored internal representations of both the vision and language models, and reasoning is the non-trivial method of piecing information together to form a final prediction.

 Having described \textbf{V}LMs and LLMs in these terms, we can then effectively ablate specific components of these models to determine their significance.
+Concretely, we differentiate between LLMs and \textbf{V}LMs depending on the input type: text only for LLMs and text and images for \textbf{V}LMs.

-Our task requires learning about the visual world from limited data.
+We use the task of image recognition to measure visual understanding from limited data.
 We begin with a full \textbf{V}LM containing all three components of the architecture (i.e., ``Vision + Knowledge + Reasoning").
-Next we remove vision or language entirely, resulting in a full LLM or vision-only model respectively.
-Lastly, we ablate components of each single-modality model.
-By removing one component at a time and re-testing the performance of the system, we investigate the contribution of each component and the interactions between them.
+To study language's abilities to enable visual understanding, we isolate the LLM (abstaining from visual processing), use semantically meaningful text representations of each image (rather than the pixel-based image), and ablate components of the model.
+We also remove language from the \textbf{V}LM by utilizing a vision-only model with images and perform similar ablations.
+Removing each component and re-testing the performance of the system illustrates the contribution and necessity of each component.

 Our simulations address three specific research questions.
-First, to what degree can a full LLM (i.e., with knowledge and reasoning) maintain visual understanding performance compared to a full \textbf{V}LM?
+First, how close can an LLM (lacking visual processing) get to the performance of a \textbf{V}LM (with visual processing)?
 Second, how do the LLM's various components contribute to its performance?
 And third, how does a vision model lacking language compare to the \textbf{V}LM?